CS 307 Hwk 1: Obelisk

 (20 points)

 Please do the problems in this shared Google doc.
-It is view-only, so please make your own copy of the Google doc, enter your answers into the document, and submit by sharing your copy with me (be sure that an email message is sent to me in this case).
-Please also include your name in the name of the Google doc.
+It is view-only, so please make your own copy of the Google doc, enter your answers into the document, download as PDF, and upload to Gradescope.
 If you'd like to include a sketch, please use a drawing program if possible and insert the image in the document.
 If necessary, you can write out your solutions by hand and make an electronic picture (e.g. with your cell phone), but please be neat and use a dark pencil or a pen.

 How to turn this in